 So, if these rural areas don’t struggle with the diet-related diseases that we do, and they live on carbs, why do we fear them in the West so much?
 It’s the Western SAD (standard American diet) that is loaded with refined sugar and packed with unhealthy fattening carbs that is the problem.

 The take away is this.
 Carbs are great for you.
-Bad carbs (refined and loaded with sugar and/or fried) are the ones making you fat.
+Refined carbs loaded with sugar and/or are fried are the ones making you fat.

-Solution: Don't eliminate crabs, just de-emphasize them.
+Solution: Don't eliminate carbs, just de-emphasize them.
 And, know which carbs you should eat and which ones you should avoid.

 About 75% of people are dehydrated.
 Yet 85% of our brain, 80% of our blood and 70% of our lean muscle is made of water.
 As basic as this is, it's painfully overlooked.

 Water is essential for basic functioning and good health.
 Without these two, a shredded physique is impossible.

 Nutrition consultant and author Chris Aceto explains:

 "The consensus in the bodybuilding community is that high water storage within muscles acts as an anabolic factor.
 This allows the muscles to maintain a positive nitrogen balance, which directly impacts muscle growth."

 Just like plants, our muscles need water to grow.

 Solution: At a minimum, drink half of your body weight in ounces of water a day.